 Methylsulfonylmethane (MSM) is a small molecule containing sulfur that is important for the synthesis of cartilage found in joints.
-MSM promotes healthy levels of inflammation to help with joint discomfort that can inhibit mobility.
+It promotes healthy levels of inflammation to help with joint discomfort that can inhibit mobility.
 Many studies have shown that MSM is safe even at high doses and has potential to increase joint health including in relation to physical function and the inhibition of cartilage degeneration.
-MSM has also been shown to reduce oxidative stress and may improve exercise recovery.
+It has also been shown to reduce oxidative stress and may improve exercise recovery.

 - Methylsulfonylmethane (MSM) is a compound that is found naturally in many foods as well as in our bodies

 - The anti-inflammatory properties of MSM are important for joint health

 - Many studies suggest that MSM can reduce joint discomfort

 - The antioxidant activity of MSM can help reduce the cytotoxic effects of free radicals and may promote recovery from exercise associated with oxidative stress

 Methylsulfonylmethane (MSM) is a sulfur-containing compound that occurs naturally in various fruits, vegetables, grains and meats as well as in the human body1.
 MSM is a precursor to the synthesis of two important sulfur-containing amino acids, methionine and cysteine2.
 In joints, the ends of bones are covered with cartilage, a protective tissue composed of collagen, water, and proteoglycans that reduces friction as the joint moves3.
 MSM is important for the biosynthesis of various structural and functional proteins including collagen4.
 In fact, MSM can improve cartilage formation5.